PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 3. Tax Documentation

-• Tax exemption form 48841 (if applicable)
+• Tax exemption documentation on Form 48841 if applicable

 Registration Fees and Taxes